Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Add_NCN_Data.md

 1. Adding a management NCN that has not previously been in the system before:
    * Add an additional NCN to an existing cabinet
-   * Add an NCN that is being replaced by another NCN of the same type and in the same slot
+   * Add an NCN that is replacing another NCN of the same type and in the same slot
-   * Adding a new NCN that replaces an NCN removed from the system in a different location
+   * Add a new NCN that replaces an NCN removed from the system in a different location

 1. Adding a management NCN that has been present in the system previously:
-   * Adding an NCN that was previously removed from the system to move it to a new location
+   * Add an NCN that was previously removed from the system to move it to a new location

 ## Procedure